 This course introduces students to various aspects of the health care field.
 Students will explore a variety of health-related disciplines, learn associated entry-level skills, and compare the educational and credentialing requirements, as well as job opportunities of various careers within health care.
-Varied instructional strategies and technologies will be used to introduce students to medical terminology, patient safety, and clinical skills.
-Professional issues, the impact of political, social, economic, and legal factors and expected behaviors related to health care will also be examined, with an emphasis on ethics and cultural competence.
+Students will be introduced medical terminology, patient safety, and clinical skills.
+Professional behavior, effective communication, and time management skills related to health care will also be examined, with an emphasis on ethics and cultural competence.